psychicEgg/EDHM/Odyssey/README.md

 ---

-If you want to use EDHM with OpenComposite/OpenXR, the community has found solutions to make them work together.
-You can find this information [here](https://forums.frontier.co.uk/threads/any-luck-running-opencompositeacc-openxr-toolkit.602523/page-6#post-10580496) and [here](https://forums.frontier.co.uk/threads/any-luck-running-opencompositeacc-openxr-toolkit.602523/page-5#post-10036668).

----

 ### If you encounter any further issues or have any questions, please join the [EDHM Discord](https://discord.gg/KTYgJegfYw) where we can help you.

 ---